Bi-Lipschitz extensions and outlier embeddings into trees: Components of a bi-Lipschitz extension

-We formally prove each of these lemmas in Appendix \ref{sec:expansionproof} and \ref{sec:contractionproof}, respectively.
-Lemma \ref{lem:merge-expansion} follows essentially the same proof technique as that of Algorithm 5.1 in \cite{chawla2024}, though we pay special attention to the independence of the $\alpha_S$ we draw from $\cD_S$ and the random partitioning of $K$.
-To intuitively understand the contraction bound, note that when some node $v\in K_i$ is added to the domain of $\alpha$, there is no contraction between $v$ and other nodes in $K_i\cup \set{\gamma(u_i)}$, as $\cD_{K_i\cup\set{\gamma(u_i)}}$ is non-contracting and we use a perfect merge function to combine this with $\alpha$.
-Further, for any node $u$ already in the domain of $\alpha$ when $v$ was added, property 3 of perfect merge functions ensures $d_\alpha(u,v)\geq \max\set{d_\alpha(u,\gamma(u_i)),d_\alpha(v,\gamma(u_i))}$.
+To intuitively understand the contraction bound, note that when some node $v\in K_i$ is added to the domain of $\alpha$, there is no contraction between $v$ and other nodes in $K_i^+$, as $\cD_i$ is non-contracting and we use a perfect merge function to combine this with $\alpha$.
+Further, for any node $u$ already in the domain of $\alpha$ when $v$ was added, property 3 of perfect merge functions ensures $d_\alpha(u,v)\geq ({d_\alpha(u,r(v))+d_\alpha(v,r(v))})/\eta$.
 Applying the triangle inequality and appropriate contraction bounds on $\alpha$ prior to this point gives us the result.

-Notably, Lemma \ref{lem:limit-contraction} does allow a small amount of contraction, but if metrics in $\cY$ can be ``scaled up'' and stay in $\cY$ (such as when $\cY$ is the set of HSTs), we immediately get Theorem \ref{thm:merge-nested} from Lemmas \ref{lem:merge-expansion} and \ref{lem:limit-contraction}.
+We are now ready to bound the expected expansion for each pair of nodes.
+This argument follows a similar line of reasoning to that for bi-Lipschitz extensions for $\ell_1$ in \cite{chawla2024}, but because we are using \onion partitions rather than CKR partitions, we are able to better bound the distortion in the ``bad case'' of the embedding.